gleonato/whisper-ec2-aws/README.md

 # Whisper on AWS

 ## Overview
 Whisper on AWS is a framework designed to facilitate the transcription of audio files using OpenAI's Whisper model on AWS infrastructure.
 This setup allows for scalable and efficient processing of large batches of audio files.
+It uses OPEN-AI Whisper general-purpose speech recognition. https://github.com/openai/whisper

+## Whatsapp export

+Export the entire whatsapp chat (INCLUDING MEDIA) and save it;

+unzip and move all audio files (*.OPUS) to a foldew (i.e /audio-files)

+move also the .txt file and saive it WhatsApp Chat with XXXXX for instance; This is going to be used so input the trasncriptions in the future;

+para usar o s3:

+crie uma estrutura de diretorios

+audio-files/
+input/
+input/chat.txt
+output/

 ## Setup Instructions